EasyWebApp/DevCLI/ReadMe.md

   Commands:

-    pack        Bundle components to a package within JS modules (or HTML files) preview     Real-time preview during development
+    pack        Bundle components to a package with JS modules (or HTML files) in it preview     Real-time preview during development
     help [cmd]  display help for [cmd]